 - After our Hurricane Iselle experience we invested in several solar lighting options that made maneuvering in the dark easy.
 (This solar lantern was particularly impressive.)

 - We never worried about water.
-We didn’t lose access to municipal water, but if we had, we knew that our catchment tank would provide plenty.
+Our municipal water continued flowing, but if it had been necessary, our catchment tank would provide plenty.

 - We didn’t once worry about food.
 We had plenty on hand and a method for preparing it.
 (Before the gas kitchen stove was installed we used a single burner camp stove similar to this one for emergencies.)